 Let’s get started by outlining the basic steps to dissecting a merchant processing statement.
 Each step is important, and some build upon the last, so be sure to follow links that explain a supporting topic further if you’re unclear on any details.

-The first and most important step in reading a statement is separating base cost/wholesale from markups.
+The first and most important step in reading a statement is separating base cost or wholesale from markups.
+Credit card processing is like anything else in that there’s a “wholesale” base cost, and a markup on top of that.

-Comprehensive detail about the components of credit card processing cost can be found by clicking the previous link, but for the purpose of reading a statement, general knowledge of charges will suffice.
+Comprehensive detail about the components of credit card processing cost can be found by clicking that link, but for the purpose of reading a statement, general knowledge of charges will suffice.

 Base Cost / Wholesale

-Interchange fees and assessments combine to create the base cost of credit card processing that is the same for all processors.
-The sum of interchange fees and assessments is the credit card processing industry's version of wholesale pricing.
+Interchange fees (fees that go to banks that issue credit cards) and assessments (fees that go to the credit card companies) combine to create the base cost of credit card processing that is the same for all processors.
+The sum of interchange fees and assessments is the credit card processing industry’s version of wholesale pricing.

 Don’t worry about trying to decipher base cost on your statement right now; we will cover that in a moment.
 For now, the important point to understand about base cost is that it is non-negotiable and the same for all processors.
 The base cost your business pays now is the same base cost it will pay if you switch processors.

-The markup portion of credit card processing services is any charge above the total of base cost (interchange and assessments).
-The markup is the only negotiable area of processing expense, and as you will see, it can also be the source of much aggravation when reading statements.
+The markup portion of credit card processing services is any charge above the base cost (total of interchange and assessments).
+The markup is the only negotiable area of processing costs, and as you will see, it can also be the source of much aggravation when reading statements.

 Identify the Pricing Model

-Now that you know to separate base cost from markup, the next step is to identify the pricing model that the processor is using to assess fees.
+Keeping in mind the differences between base cost and markup, the next step is to identify the pricing model that the processor is using to assess fees.

 Tiered / Bundled Pricing